-ing probability as BI-scratch does when 44 nodes are added.
+However, BI-give does not achieve as low blocking probability as BI-scratch does when 44 nodes are added.
 This means that the number of added nodes that give operation can cope with is limited.
 When give operation is not effective, we need to reconstruct clusters from scratch.
 To determine when we should perform the reconstruction instead of give operation is important, but it is left for our future work.